Halloween Open Mic

 Biodiversities of Gender investigates the intersections of gender, climate crisis, and place, with a particular grounding here on Syilx lands, in Kelowna, BC.
 Fostering a sense of abundance, BOG encourages creative process as an opening to more dynamic considerations around gender and climate equity.
 Overall, BOG will meaningfully contribute to a safer local community where new gender, climate and anticolonial cultural abundance can flourish through research-creation.

 Registration is required.
 Register by clicking here!
 Please come with a pen/pencil and paper.
-This event is free to attend.
+This online event is free to attend.

 Stones and Slipstreams: In this workshop, Whitehead is interested in exploring the epistemologies of stones.
 Within Anishinaabeg and nêhiyawak worldviews, stones are animate beings: from the miniscule pebble to grandfather rocks in our ceremonies to the mountains that sleep beside us through to the titans we call planets.
 Take, for example, manitou asinîy, or Creator's Stone, a 145kg iron meteorite that fell in the Iron Creek area bordering what is now known as Alberta and Saskatchewan.
 A meteorite used for ceremonial purposes, which also goes by the name awâsis kôhtakocihk kîsikohk (the child who fell from the sky) and was stolen from the land in 1866 and is, for now, housed in the Royal Alberta Museum in Edmonton.
 Here, Whitehead will ask: how does the stone act as a slipstream?
 What do stones tell us of Indigenous and/or queer futurities through their histories?
 And how might stones function as creative sites rich for writing and storytelling?